CEBangu/MOD_201/README.md

 This project explores a variety of neural networks.
 It first considers simple networks: the autapse neuron (a single self-connected neuron), and coupled neurons.
 It considers these models as dynamical systems, and explores their dynamics from this perspective: Fixed points, 0 crossings, null-clines, and regimes.
 It then moves on to more complex networks.
 There we first consider Hoppfield Networks, and probe their storage limits.
 And finally, we explore a Ring Attractor network, using PCA to analyze its dynamics.

+## Decision Making & RNNS
+This project approache Decision Making, specifically a 2 Alternative Forced Choice taks, from two perspectives.
+Firstly, it explores the Drift Diffusion Model, which aims to model the integration of MT neuron signals by LIP neurons.
+We look at how variation in parameters changes decision outcomes and reaction times.
+Then we design, train, and do PCA analysis on a Reccurent Neural Network trained to do the same task. **nb! the code for the RNN portion is based on a notebook by Dr. Adrian Valente**

+## FORCE Learning
+This project was an implementation and exploration of the paper "Generating Coherent Patterns of Activity from Chaotic Neural Networks" by David Sussillo and L.F.
+Abbott (2009).
+Specifically, it focuses on the notion of "First Order Reduced and Controlled Error" - FORCE - learning, recreating the network and applying this learning algorithm to recreates select figures from the paper.
+It also covers the notion of chaotic spontaneous activty, elucidates the learning and control phases, and comments on biological plausibility.